helionmusic/rhinobot_heroku/README.md

 # This repo is a *non-official* version of MusicBot ready for deployment on Heroku

 Just a quick note: ***This is not in any way official***.
 This is just a guide on how to get the bot hosted on Heroku's free cloud service.
-There might be much better services out there but this works for me and so this repo is showing you how to go about setting it up yourself. **As this bot is modified, do not expect any support on their official Discord server.**
+There might be much better services out there but this works for me and so this repo is showing you how to go about setting it up yourself.

+**As this bot is modified from the original version, do not expect any support for it on their official Discord server.
+They will NOT help you.
+You may open an issue here if you think it's a Heroku related issue and we can try to help but please try updating youtube-dl and/or using the alternative ffmpeg buildpack first using the instructions given near the end of this readme to see if it fixes your problem.**

 The original MusicBot (previously known as RhinoBot) is available [here](https://github.com/Just-Some-Bots/MusicBot).

 This is to host the Discord music bot onto your own free Heroku cloud account.

-This branch is based on MusicBot release-260419
+This branch is based on MusicBot release-120519

 ### Instructions to get this up and working:
 I'm assuming you don't really know much about how to get this stuff set up so this is as basic of a tutorial as I think is necessary.